 Mortgage and Mortgage Assistance

-One of the great things about the VA Loan is that there’s no mortgage insurance no matter how little you put down.
-You just pay a one-time funding fee that varies according to type of service.
-Here’s how the fee works:
+One of the conveniences of the VA Loan is that there’s no mortgage insurance no matter how little you put down.
+Buyers pay a one-time funding fee that varies according to type of service:

 Active Duty: 2.15% of the loan amount (the fee is reduced to 1.25% if you make a 10% down payment.)